procrastinando/compress-media-android/README.md

 ```

 ## 4. Configuration
-You can customize the script's behavior by editing the configuration file.
+You can customize the script's behavior by editing the settings file.

-1. Open the config file in a text editor:
+1. Open the settings file in a text editor:
     ```bash
-    nano ~/compress-media-android/config.yaml
+    nano ~/compress-media-android/settings.yaml
     ```
 2. Make your desired changes.
 The file is commented to explain each option.
 3. Save the file and exit by pressing `Ctrl+X`, then `Y`, then `Enter`.